Brain Health & Dementia Awareness Grant

 BDAC Trainer Resources

-Trusted messengers offering BDAC sessions can access downloadable social media graphics and flyers to help promote activities in their communities and copies of the materials you will need to facilitate a BDAC session.
+Trusted messengers offering BDAC sessions can access downloadable social media graphics and flyers to help promote activities in their communities and copies of the materials needed to facilitate a BDAC session.

 Brain Health Resources